kubevirt/kubevirt/docs/vm-configuration.md

 a single instance of a virtual machine.

  1. Initial minimal tenant provided configuration
- 2. Expanded configuration for inactive VM
+ 2. Expanded configuration for inactive VMI
- 3. Expanded configuration for running VM reflecting desired state
+ 3. Expanded configuration for running VMI reflecting desired state
- 4. Expanded configuration for running VM reflecting current state
+ 4. Expanded configuration for running VMI reflecting current state
- 5. Zero or many snapshots of the config for either inactive or running VM
+ 5. Zero or many snapshots of the config for either inactive or running VMI

 An application may choose not to track all of these configurations explicitly.
 For example, by converting the minimal configuration, to the expanded inactive